arrseq/lightning_processor/readme.md

 # About the E64
-The E64 is an Extendable Instruction Set Processor (EISP).
+The E64 is an Extendable Instruction Set Architecture (EISA).
 The E in E64 stands for extendable and the 64 stands for the 64 bit wide bus channel and register size.
 The E64 allows for custom instructions through the process of firmware initialization, firmware for the processor is written and loaded onto the firmware rom.
 Once the processor is powered and initialized, it is ready to execute.

 # The Four Elements - Processor (TFEP)